 Now, new blogs are being created every day, and it’s a very over-saturated market.
-Don’t go into blogging or Instagraming with the intentions to do it for free product or money.
+Don’t go into blogging or Instagraming with the intention to do it for free product or money.
 You have to LOVE it and be passionate about it, otherwise it will be very apparent to your readers.
 I started my blog because I needed my own little world where I could talk about what I am obsessed with: fashion, beauty and sharing a “diary” about my life!
 A lot of my friends aren’t really into it, but there are a ton of stylish ladies out there that share that same passion, and it’s a lot of fun to connect with them!
 I have made a lot of internet friends through blogging – and many who are likely to be lifelong.

 Okay, so you’re passionate about it?
 Awesome!
 Don’t wait, and start now!
-But wait: don’t you go focusing on what that big blogger with 100K followers is doing either.
+But wait: don’t you go focusing on what that big blogger with 500K followers is doing either.
 The comparison game is real, and it sucks.
 It’s not a seat you want to sit in, and can end up making you feel defeated/like a pile of poo.
 Blogging and Instagram ISN’T REAL LIFE – it’s a highlight reel!
 People aren’t likely to show their lows on Instagram, which is easy to forget.
-You want to be yourself, because there is no one else out there who is you.
+You want to be yourself because there is no one else out there who is you.
 Be true to yourself and do YOUR thing!

 “What camera do you use?
 Who takes your photos?”

 We use my iPhone 8+ for all of my photos!
 I used to have a DSLR camera, but with the evolution of iPhones, cameras have gotten so much better!